 We granted restricted stock units ("RSUs") in July 2019 to certain members of management, pursuant to retention agreements entered into with these employees (the "IPO Grants").
-These RSUs vest upon satisfaction of both a performance-based vesting condition (the "IPO Condition") and a service-based vesting condition (the "Service Condition").
-The IPO Condition was satisfied when we completed our IPO on February 4, 2020.
-The Service Condition will be satisfied with respect to one-third of an employee's RSUs on each anniversary from the date of our IPO for three consecutive years, subject to the employee's continued employment through the applicable vesting date.
+These RSUs vest upon satisfaction of both a performance-based vesting condition, which was satisfied when we completed our IPO on February 4, 2020, and a service-based vesting condition, which will be satisfied with respect to one-third of an employee's RSUs on each anniversary from the date of our IPO for three consecutive years, subject to the employee's continued employment through the applicable vesting date.

-In addition, in conjunction with our Corporate Reorganization and IPO, we have established a 2020 equity incentive plan for purposes of granting stock-based compensation awards to certain of our senior management, our non-executive directors and to certain employees, to incentivize their performance and align their interests with ours.
+In addition, in conjunction with our Corporate Reorganization and IPO in February 2020, we established an equity incentive plan for purposes of granting stock-based compensation awards to certain of our senior management, our non-executive directors and to certain employees, to incentivize their performance and align their interests with ours.
+We have granted RSUs to certain employees and non-employee directors that have a service-based vesting condition.
+In addition, we have granted performance stock units ("PSUs") to certain members of management that have a performance-based vesting condition.
+We account for forfeitures of outstanding but unvested grants in the period they occur.
 A maximum of 10.5 million shares of common stock were initially available for issuance under equity incentive awards granted pursuant to the plan.
-In the year ended December 31, 2020, 0.3 million RSUs and 0.2 million PSUs were granted.
+In the years ended December 31, 2021 and 2020, 0.2 million and 0.3 million RSUs and 0.2 million and 0.2 million PSUs were granted, respectively.

-A summary of activity for RSUs and PSUs for the year ended December 31, 2020, is as follows (in millions, except for per share data):
+A summary of activity for RSUs and PSUs for the years ended December 31, 2021 and 2020, is as follows (in millions, except for per share data):

 Shares Weighted-Average Grant-Date Fair Value Per Share

 Unvested, at January 1, 2020 \$ -

 Granted 0.5 29

 Forfeited (0.1) 27

 Vested

 Unvested, at December 31, 2020 0.4 \$ 29

+Granted 0.3 30

+Forfeited

+Vested (0.1) 28

+PSU performance adjustment (0.2) 30

+Unvested, at December 31, 2021 0.4 \$ 29

-Unrecognized compensation expense relating to unvested RSUs and PSUs as of December 31, 2020, was \$12 million, which is expected to be recognized over a weighted average period of two years.
+Unrecognized compensation expense relating to unvested RSUs and PSUs as of December 31, 2021, was \$6 million, which is expected to be recognized over a weighted average period of 1.4 years.

-At December 31, 2020, there were stock-based compensation awards representing approximately 0.4 million shares outstanding.
-For the year ended December 31, 2020, stock-based compensation expense was \$5 million.
+There were stock-based compensation awards representing 0.4 million shares outstanding at December 31, 2021 and 2020.
+Stock-based compensation expense was \$4 million and \$5 million for the years ended December 31, 2021 and 2020, respectively.